nazimboudeffa/gfngames/README.md

 # GeForce NOW Games List
-Bug Tracker of the GFNList App, in case gfnlist go private
+Bug Tracker of the GFNList App, in case gfnlist go private and you don't see it public on GitHub

 # Why GFNList should go private ?